Home

 Alone in that sea of thousands!
 Cars lined up for miles trying to leave the Glen.
 Instead of hitchhiking, we decided to walk from car to car asking for a ride directly to Long Island, preferably one with cute guys.
 In about 10 minutes we came to a van that met those requirements.
 There were two nice-looking young guys in the front seat.

-Unfortunately, the driver and owner of the car - whose name was Bernie - did not feel inclined to give us a ride.
+Unfortunately, the driver and owner of the car, Bernie, did not feel inclined to give us a ride.
 While he was obviously in a bad mood for some reason, we were relieved to discover that his friend Rob was not, so the four of us lobbied Bernie until he grumpily relented.
 We climbed happily into his nice, clean van, while he firmly stated he would not go out of his way for us, that he would drop us off at the closest expressway to his house in Garden City, about 20 minutes from Plainview.

-Unfortunately Debi and Laurie were not helpful - very offended by Bernie's seemingly misogynistic behavior, they decided to return his animosity, which only made the already uncomfortable atmosphere even worse.
+Unfortunately Debi and Laurie were very offended by Bernie's seemingly misogynistic behavior.
+They decided to return his animosity, which only made the already uncomfortable atmosphere even worse.

 It got dark, and we got closer to Long Island.
 I continued to listen to Bernie's deepest darkest secrets, never relinquishing hope that his catharsis would give him a change of heart, and that he would not leave us stranded in Garden City.